TNCC – Trauma Nursing Core Course

 - Traction Splinting/Helmet Removal

-Successful completion of the course includes scoring a minimum of 80% in the 50 question multiple choice examination; as well as 70% of the total points and demonstrating all critical steps in the evaluated skill stations.
-The evaluated skill stations are the Trauma Nursing Process, Airway and Ventilation Interventions, and Spinal Immobilization.
+Successful completion of the course includes scoring a minimum of 80% in the 50 question multiple choice examination; as well as 70% of the total points and demonstrating all critical steps in the evaluated skill station.
+The evaluated skill station is the Trauma Nursing Process.

-Verification will be issued from ENA (USA) upon with successful completion of the course.
-Verification is current for a four year period.
+Verification will be issued on day of testing, upon successful completion of the course, & is current for a four year period.

 Participant Course Fee: $695.00 GST Inclusive